-The forces of nature have acted in concert to create the landscape of Arches, which contains the greatest density of natural arches in the world.
-Rock layers tell a story of millions of years of deposition, erosion and other geologic events.
+Natural forces created the landscape of Arches, which contains the greatest density of natural arches in the world.
+Rock layers tell a story of deposition, erosion, and other geologic events.
 Arches is in a "high desert" environment, with hot summer temperatures, cool winters, and infrequent precipitation.
-The desert conditions determine the kind of life forms that live here, and the park's relative isolation from major urban areas allow us to witness fascinating natural processes and conditions.
+Desert conditions determine the kind of life forms that live here.
+We can witness natural process and conditions thanks to the park's isolation from major urban areas.

 Have you ever taken a picture of a flower, or butterfly, or an unusual mushroom?
 You can also keep track of the biodiversity you see when you are in a national park, or where ever you go, with iNaturalist.
 Learn more about how you can help document the various life forms in our national parks.
 Explore Biodiversity.